shaikhahmed9999/retail-store/README.md

 ![Alt Text](https://raw.githubusercontent.com/shaikhahmed9999/retail-store/main/ReportsAndUML/UML.png)
 The UML class diagram for the key classes in the solution can be found in the uml directory.

+# **Test Cases:**
+#### TestFrameWork
+- Implement mock based testing by using mockito.

+Write all mentioned point testcases and coverage all provided cases;
+- If the user is an employee of the store, he gets a 30% discount
+- If the user is an affiliate of the store, he gets a 10% discount
+- If the user has been a customer for over 2 years, he gets a 5% discount.
+- For every $100 on the bill, there would be a $ 5 discount (e.g. for $ 990, you get $ 45 as a discount).
+- The percentage based discounts do not apply on groceries.
+- A user can get only one of the percentage based discounts on a bill.

 # **Sonar Report:**
 ![Alt Text](https://raw.githubusercontent.com/shaikhahmed9999/retail-store/main/ReportsAndUML/Reports.png);
+This report show all sonar related issues are resolved.

 # **Structure Overview:**